Policy and Research

 • Abusive Head Trauma Prevention: Wisconsin law directs the Prevention Board to provide education on abusive head trauma/shaken baby syndrome.
 The Prevention Board will initiate 1) expanding the Period of PURPLE Crying program throughout Wisconsin and 2) analyzing Wisconsin law for potential amendments that would reflect current best practices in abusive head trauma prevention.

 • Child Sexual Abuse Prevention: The Prevention Board encourages the development and use of evidence-informed child sexual abuse prevention education that promotes adult responsibility for keeping children safe.
+Completing the Awareness to Action training and strengthening agency policies is a requirement for the FRC of Quality accreditation.

 • Public Awareness: Universal child maltreatment prevention strategies that include the Five for Families campaign to increase knowledge of the Protective Factors Framework; the Period of PURPLE Crying Dose 3 materials were created to promote awareness and prevent abusive head trauma; and Triple P Level 1, a communications strategy designed to reach a broad cross section of the population with positive parenting information and messages.